jarrodmillman/rcsds/standard/python.rst

 .. note:: Python 2 vs. 3
   Python 3 is a new version of Python, which is incompatible with Python
-  2. We will use Python 2 in this bootcamp, but Python 3 is the future.
+  2. We will use Python 2, but Python 3 is the future.
   Due to the large installed codebase of Python 2, the transition will take years.